Lucy Watt, BACP registered counsellor

-HQ Therapy Rooms are located very close to Dalston Kingsland overground station and many bus routes (including the 30, 38, 67, 76, 149, 243) with easy access to Stoke Newington, De Beauvoir Town, Haggerston, Hoxton, Stamford Hill, Canonbury, Highbury and Islington, Hackney, Homerton, Stratford and the City.
+The location is close to Dalston Junction overground station, and also Haggerston overground station and many bus routes (including the 30, 38, 67, 76, 149, 243) with easy access to De Beauvoir Town, Stoke Newington, Hoxton, Stamford Hill, London Fields, Hackney Central, Canonbury, Highbury and Islington, Homerton, Stratford and the City.

 Maps & Directions